danvixent/query/README.md

-# qry-go
+# query
-An SQL query builder package for Go
+An SQL query builder package for Go, query is a lightweight alternative to ORMs